-What you must pay when you get these services Services that are covered for you renal dialysis center, renal dialysis facility, or the member's home.
-Telehealth services to diagnose, evaluate or treat symptoms of a stroke Brief virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: o You're not a new patient and o The check-in isn't related to an office visit in the past 7 days and o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: o You're not a new patient and o The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Consultation your doctor has with other doctors by telephone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services A referral may be required.
+What you must pay when you get Services that are covered for you these services a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home.

+- Telehealth services to diagnose, evaluate or treat symptoms of a stroke - Brief virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - O You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment. - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment. - Consultation your doctor has with other doctors by telephone, internet, or electronic health record if you're not a new patient - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)